nrfconnect/sdk-nrf/samples/bluetooth/rpc_host/README.rst

 #.
 Build the :ref:`peripheral_uart` on the application core.
    This sample works out of the box and does not require configuration changes.

 #.
-In the Peripheral UART sample directory, invoke:
+In the Peripheral UART sample directory, run the following command:

    .. code-block:: console